Somerville Bicycle Accident Lawyers

 Resources for Cycling in SomervilleMassachusetts Bicycle Laws.
-Before you ride, cyclists should understand the basics of Massachusetts cycling laws.
-Please take time to read our Quick Facts About Cycling In Massachusetts guide.
+If you have a cycling question, we may have the answer in our Quick Facts About Cycling In Massachusetts guide.

 Somerville Bicycle Regulations.
-The Somerville Bicycle Committee maintains maps about construction projects and sends regular safety updates for cyclists.
+The Somerville Bicycle Committee maintains maps about construction and road conditions and sends regular e-mail updates for cyclists.
 The Somerville Police Department asks bicyclists who live in Somerville to register their bikes with the department in case of theft or accident.